Solitons with Self-induced Topological Nonreciprocity

-In contrast, our work shows the emergence of topological nonreciprocity from the interplay of linear and nonlinear terms, none of which are non-reciprocal a priori.
-Since the nonlinear contribution of the AL equation for hopping from a site $R$ to $R+1$ is proportional to $|\Phi_R|^2$ whereas that for going in the opposite direction is proportional to $|\Phi_{R+1}|^2$ (Fig.~\ref{LatticeDrawing}), only the MF Hamiltonian of a non-uniformly distributed configuration of the field $\Phi$ -- as in a soliton -- becomes non-Hermitian.
-Even then, parity symmetry hinders the manifestation of nonreciprocity.
-Indeed, all solitons in the original (parity-symmetric) AL model are inversion-symmetric about their center of mass~\cite{Discrete}, leading to nonlinear hopping amplitudes that cannot imbalance their motion in a particular direction; hence, these solitons are always reciprocal.
+In contrast, our work shows the emergence of topological nonreciprocity from nonlinearity in the absence of parity.
+This nonreciprocity depends on the soliton's power and field profile.
+Since the nonlinear contribution of the AL equation for hopping from a site $R$ to $R+1$ is proportional to $|\Phi_R|^2$ whereas that for going in the opposite direction is proportional to $|\Phi_{R+1}|^2$ (Fig.~\ref{LatticeDrawing}), only the MF Hamiltonian of a non-uniformly distributed configuration of the field $\Phi$---as in a soliton---becomes non-Hermitian.
+In the original AL model, parity symmetry hinders the manifestation of nonreciprocity; all solitons are inversion symmetric about their center of mass~\cite{Discrete}, leading to nonlinear hopping amplitudes that cannot imbalance their motion in a particular direction.
+Hence, these solitons are always reciprocal.
 Figure \ref{LatticeDrawing} illustrates that setting $t_1 \neq t_2$ breaks the parity symmetry of the lattice about sites $A$ or $B$, and $\Delta \neq 0$ does the same about the center of the unit cell.
-The simultaneous dimerization and staggered on-site energies ensure that no solution with well-defined energy will be inversion-symmetric.
-Then, the resulting unbalanced distribution of the field may accelerate the state as a whole.
+The simultaneous dimerization and staggered on-site energies ensure that no solution with well-defined energy will be inversion symmetric.
+Then, the resulting unbalanced distribution of the field may accelerate the soliton as a whole.
 Figure \ref{LatticeDrawing}(d) shows how choosing $t_1/t_2$ and $\Delta$ determines the self-induced unidirectional propagation of initially static solitons.
 The lower white regions in Fig.~\ref{LatticeDrawing}(d) represent the points of parameter space where there is no self-acceleration as the solitons belong to regimes (I) and (II).
+In the Supplemental Material, we propose an experimental implementation of the AL equation and its parity-broken version for the observation of these unidirectional solitons.